NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/_index.md

 weight: 10
 meta:
   title: DNS records - How to
-  description: Learn how to use Cloudflare DNS to manage your DNS records.
+  description: Learn how to use Khulnasoft DNS to manage your DNS records.
 ---

 # Manage DNS records